Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

 Consider here a Schr\"{o}dinger cat state~\cite{Dodonov1974, Agarwal1997, HarocheBook, Hacker2019} written in the form

 with $A=A(\alpha_1, \alpha_2)$ a real number.
-In principle, this form results from the coherent state superposition of Eq.~\eqref{eq:psi01} by applying a suitable coherent offset, along a rotation of the co-ordinate axes in phase space.
-In the ensemble of several realizations, the fluctuations amplitudes $\alpha_1, \alpha_2$ do not remain collinear across the different coherent localization events occurring at random times.
-In practice, it proves then convenient to make a reasonable approximation by selecting the phase of the drive field $\varepsilon$ such that $\tilde{\alpha}_1$ lies on the real axis; we then project the conditioned amplitudes onto the real axis, reducing the fluctuations of $\alpha_2$ to the semiclassical estimate $|\tilde{\alpha}_2|$.
-For a very large separation between the two conditioned states in phase space, $|\alpha_1-\alpha_2|^2 \gg 1$, a coherent offset $-\alpha_1/2$ leaves us to a good approximation with $A \approx \alpha_1/2 \gg 1$ at zero order, translating the unstable-state fluctuations to small-amplitude (first-order) fluctuations in the random variable $A$.
-Limiting our attention to very large amplitudes $A$ (generated in the limit $n_{\rm sat} \to \infty$), entailing equally sharp dips in the auxiliary cavity transmission and flux, allows us to deal with an equal-weight superposition between the two coherent states in Eq.~\eqref{eq:cat}; fluctuations in $A$ are nevertheless to be retained.
+In principle, the above expression results from the coherent state superposition of Eq.~\eqref{eq:psi01} by applying a suitable coherent offset, along a rotation of the co-ordinate axes in phase space.
+In the ensemble of several realizations, the fluctuating amplitudes $\alpha_1, \alpha_2$ do not remain collinear across the different coherent localization events occurring at random times.
+In practice, it proves then convenient to select the phase of the drive field $\varepsilon$ such that $\tilde{\alpha}_1$ lies on the real axis; we then project the conditioned amplitudes onto the real axis, reducing the fluctuations of $\alpha_2$ to the semiclassical estimate $|\tilde{\alpha}_2|$.
+For a very large separation between the two conditioned states in phase space, $|\alpha_1-\alpha_2|^2 \gg 1$ (as the one considered in Sec.~\ref{subsec:hetdet}), a coherent offset $-\alpha_1/2$ leaves us to a good approximation with $A \approx \alpha_1/2 \gg 1$ at zero order, translating the unstable-state fluctuations to small-amplitude (first-order) fluctuations in the random variable $A$.
+We can restrict our attention to very large amplitudes $A$ generated in the bistable trajectories of the strong-coupling ``thermodynamic limit'' $n_{\rm sat} \to \infty$~\cite{Carmichael2015}, and entailing equally sharp dips in the auxiliary cavity transmission and output flux.
+An unequivocal decision on the coherent cancellation produces in turn an equal-weight superposition between the two coherent states in Eq.~\eqref{eq:cat}; fluctuations in the conditioned value of $A$ between different jumps are nevertheless to be retained and will be discussed further in Sec.~\ref{sec:statdev}.